MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/enterprise/step-2-directory-and-network-readiness.md

 - Strat_O365_Enterprise
 ms.custom: ''
-description: Informazioni su come valutare la conformità di directory e di rete nell'ambiente. ms.openlocfilehash: b9b2ed38afd77a5dd487b7e319eeee5300a62a25 ms.sourcegitcommit: bd8d55f82ca008af1b93a9bb4d1545f68e8188ad ms.translationtype: HT ms.contentlocale: it-IT ms.lasthandoff: 05/04/2020
+description: Informazioni su come valutare la conformità di directory e di rete nell'ambiente. ms.openlocfilehash: 78087b7e0c1cb7031954d3a9ac4188b59879db20 ms.sourcegitcommit: 584e2e9db8c541fe32624acdca5e12ee327fdb63 ms.contentlocale: it-IT ms.lasthandoff: 06/10/2020
-ms.locfileid: "44011652"
+ms.locfileid: "44679015"
 ---
 # <a name="step-2-directory-and-network-readiness"></a>Passaggio 2: conformità di directory e rete

-Assicurarsi che la directory e la rete siano configurate e conformi per supportare il passaggio a Windows 10 e Microsoft 365 Apps for enterprise.
-Gli utenti dovranno disporre dei servizi di Azure Active Directory sul posto e la rete dovrà avere la capacità di gestire il traffico normale e lo spostamento di quantità di dati potenzialmente grandi durante l'aggiornano del PC e il ripristino di file, impostazioni e applicazioni.
+Ensure your directory and the network are configured and ready to support to your shift to Windows 10 and Microsoft 365 Apps for enterprise.
+This will require Azure Active Directory Services to be in place for users, and your network must have the capacity to handle both its regular traffic and the movement of potentially vast amounts of data as PCs are upgraded, and users’ files, settings and applications are restored.

 ![](../media/step-2-directory-and-network-readiness-media/step-2-directory-and-network-readiness-media-1.png)